Dusty-Hordofel/api-pariscafe/README.md

 - create src->index.js(entrie point) & fill it.
 - add a script in package.json file & create res.rest.
 - add gitignore file.

+### 2. Intro to MongoDB on Cloud

+- setup MongoDB in the cloud...